koalacreations/kCharge-Control/backend/API Specification.md

-# jCharge Control API Specification
+# kCharge Control API Specification
 ## Purpose of document
-The purpose of this document is to outline a standardised API for integrating different cell testing devices into the jCharge Control software.
-This specification will focus on integrating a cell testing device with the jCharge Control backend server and will not include any part of the front end or front end API.
+The purpose of this document is to outline a standardised API for integrating different cell testing devices into the kCharge Control software.
+This specification will focus on integrating a cell testing device with the kCharge Control backend server and will not include any part of the front end or front end API.

 ## Meta
 Protocol Version: **1 [DRAFT]**

 ## Overview
-The jCharge Control protocol is web socket based.
+The kCharge Control protocol is web socket based.
 Websockets were specifically chosen over socket.io due to the easier implementation on embedded microcontroller platforms.
-The protocol is a defined set of JSON messages to send data to the jCharge Control backend server, and to send control messages to testing devices.
+The protocol is a defined set of JSON messages to send data to the kCharge Control backend server, and to send control messages to testing devices.

 ## General protocol requirements

-* Each websocket message  **must** contain **exactly one** jCharge Control packet.
+* Each websocket message  **must** contain **exactly one** kCharge Control packet.
-* The jCharge Control server **should** ignore any packets that don't meet the specification.
+* The kCharge Control server **should** ignore any packets that don't meet the specification.
-* The jCharge Control server **may** attempt to log or display an error message if it receives a packet that doesn't meet the specification.
+* The kCharge Control server **may** attempt to log or display an error message if it receives a packet that doesn't meet the specification.
-* The jCharge Control server **should** treat malformed JSON as a packet that doesn't meet the specification but **may** process the packet if the JSON can be parsed and the resulting object meets the specification.
+* The kCharge Control server **should** treat malformed JSON as a packet that doesn't meet the specification but **may** process the packet if the JSON can be parsed and the resulting object meets the specification.
 * Any breaking changes or updates to the specification **must** result in an increase to the protocol version.
-* A jCharge Protocol parser **should** check the version number and refuse to parse a packet if it does not match the expected value(s).
+* A kCharge Protocol parser **should** check the version number and refuse to parse a packet if it does not match the expected value(s).
 * The protocol is designed to be mostly stateless and there is no requirement for acknowledgements etc.
-* A device can be fully automated and the jCharge backend server / UI is simply monitoring a device, the device can be fully controlled by the jCharge backend server / UI, or a mixture of both.
+* A device can be fully automated and the kCharge backend server / UI is simply monitoring a device, the device can be fully controlled by the kCharge backend server / UI, or a mixture of both.

 ## Packet format
-A jCharge Control packet is defined as a single JSON object that follows the format below.
-Each packet's example object **must** be put in the `payload` key to form a valid jCharge Control packet.
+A kCharge Control packet is defined as a single JSON object that follows the format below.
+Each packet's example object **must** be put in the `payload` key to form a valid kCharge Control packet.
 The `deviceId` must be unique and **must** be included in all packets to and from a device.

 ```
 {